 Through internet essentiality, we tried to understand the felt importance and indispensability of the internet in participants' lives during the lockdown period.
 To measure internet essentiality, five items were developed, for example, “Internet was the lifeline for me during the lockdown”.
 The responses were taken on a five-point Likert scale ranging from strongly disagree (1) to strongly agree (5).
 A high score on this scale means high perceived internet essentiality.
 Cronbach’s alpha internet essentiality was calculated as .928 and the CVR came to 0.933.
 The complete list of items related to relationship apprehension and internet essentiality is given in the appendix.

 For measuring relationship initiation, we used the Online Relationship Initiation Scale by Harris and Aboujaoude (2016).
 The scale has nine items related to the online initiation of friendship, romantic relationships, and sexual relationships.
 Example items were “Did you make any new friends online?”, “Were you looking/hoping to make new romantic relationships online?”.
-For the present sample, Cronbach’s alpha was found .873.
+For the present sample, Cronbach’s alpha was found to be .873.
 The responses were collected on a five-point scale, according to the instructions of the scale.

 For loneliness, 10 items were taken from the UCLA loneliness scale (Russell et al., 1980).
 Example items were “I lack companionship”, “There is no one I can turn to”.
 The responses were taken on a four-point scale ranging from never (1) to often (4).
 Cronbach's alpha for the sample was .811.